csmcallister/beular-api/README.md

 2. The SageMaker Notebook (`stacks/notebook.py`)
 3. The Deployed Model API (`stacks/api.py`)

->Additionally, the models' source code is sourced in a separate repository so that we can sync it with our Notebook instance.
+Additionally, the models' source code is sourced in a [separate repository](https://github.com/csmcallister/beular-nb) so that we can sync it with our Notebook instance.
+If you're wanting to use your own repo, make sure it's public and use its git url in the config.

 You must deploy the stacks sequentially, as you can't have a SageMaker instance without a VPC to host it.
 Moreover, you must first train and deploy a model within SageMaker before you can create the model's API.